BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 The essence of modern technology, Heidegger tells us, is not technological in a narrow sense.
 It lies in the framework of *enframing* (Gestell)---a mode of revealing that simultaneously unveils and conceals.
 It shapes how entities present themselves to us, and how we relate to them.
 Under Gestell, everything---from rivers to human beings---becomes something to be used, measured, and managed.

 Importantly, Heidegger insists that this mode of revealing has deep historical roots.
-Although it becomes dominant with industrialization and modern science, its seeds were sown in Western metaphysics---in the idea that being is something that can be grasped, represented, and mastered.
+Although it becomes dominant with industrialization and modern science, its seeds were sown in Western metaphysics---in the idea that Being is something that can be grasped, represented, and mastered.
 Technologies such as the nuclear bomb are not merely threats in themselves; they are expressions of this deeper enframing.
 Thus, the danger of technology is not any particular machine or device, but the way it shapes our understanding of all things---including ourselves.
 Technology is challenging not just in its effects, but in its essence.
 It configures a totalizing perspective that transforms the world into a resource field, narrowing our openness to other forms of being and meaning.

 >[Because of technology] all distances in time and space are shrinking [and] yet the hasty setting aside of all distances brings no nearness; for nearness does not consist in a small amount of distance. -- Martin Heidegger

-We seem to have become nearly incapable of experiencing nearness in its full existential sense---let alone comprehending it---as all things increasingly reveal themselves to us in a technological mode.
+We seem to have become nearly incapable of experiencing nearness in its full existential sense---let alone comprehending it---as all things, including other human beings, increasingly reveal themselves to us in a technological mode.
 As Heidegger describes, they appear as standing-reserve (Bestand): inventory-like items, ready for mobilization, manipulation, and disposal.
-Objects are no longer encountered in their uniqueness or integrity, but only in terms of their usefulness--as energy sources or resources awaiting orchestration.
+Objects are no longer encountered in their uniqueness or integrity, but only in terms of their usefulness---as energy sources or resources awaiting orchestration.

 This logic extends beyond machines.
 Human capacities are also reduced to instruments within technological systems.
 A laborer becomes a component of the production process.
 Leaders and planners are themselves transformed into managerial assets---optimized, repurposed, or discarded according to need.
-The result is that everything---tools, people, even time and space---forfeits its autonomy, its inner form, and its capacity to disclose alternative ways of being.
+The result is that everything---tools, people, our partners, even time and space---forfeits its autonomy, its inner form, and its capacity to disclose alternative ways of being.

 The mode of revealing that prevails in modern technology is not the gentle bringing-forth of poiesis---the creative emergence once found in art and craft.
 Instead, it is a challenging-forth (Herausfordern), a forceful demand imposed on nature to yield energy, order, and efficiency.
 This challenge does not follow from modern science; it precedes it.
 For Heidegger, technological thinking is what first disclosed nature as something that could be challenged, extracted from, and quantified.
 It is this revealing---this essence of technology as Gestell---that gives rise to science's calculative gaze.
 The technological worldview thus underlies not only the way we build machines, but the way we perceive existence itself.